Thomas Keating

 • New evidence that he never left Christianity but carried it with him to new places

-The profound final stages of Keating’s spiritual journey may inspire you toward the ineffable experience of living as a modern mystic—fundamentally at home and at peace in the universe.
+These profound final stages of Keating’s spiritual journey demonstrate how readers might find their own way as modern mystics, fundamentally at home and at peace in the universe.

 Author